University of California, Berkeley

 Faculty Mentor: Robert Y. Shapiro, Political Science

-Gabrielle Peterson was raised in Montclair, NJ.
-She is now a Sociology major at Smith College and a recently admitted member of the cohort of Mellon Mays Undergraduate Fellows on campus.
-Her research and independent reading interests are race/ethnicity, education, and immigration.
+Gabrielle Peterson was raised in Montclair, NJ and is now a Sociology major at Smith College.
+A member of the Mellon Mays Undergraduate Fellows Program, Gabrielle research focuses on race/ethnicity, education, and immigration.
 Other interests include art, food, music, and community engagement.

 Research Project: “Why Aren’t All of the Black Students Sitting Together?
 Intra-Racial Relations of Black West Indian College Students on Campus”